Falls into two major categories, though other variants are possible.

 The Mask: Not wanting his alter ego to become Mayor, Stanley instructed Milo to hide the mask and not tell him where it was until the election was over.
 Stanley would later learn Pretorius was the opposing candidate.
 Can you believe Stanley would try this again in a later episode?

-In an episode of the 2007 version of George of the Jungle, the gang convinces George to go back on his vow to always help people because he doing menial tasks for Big Mitch.
+In an episode of the 2007 version of George of the Jungle, the gang convinces George to go back on his vow to always help people because of him doing menial tasks for Big Mitch.
 But when Mitch has them captured, they try to call George for help, but George refuses to help on the grounds of what they said.